psiori/mvts_transformer_psi/README.md

 ## Fine-tune pretrained models

 Make sure that network architecture parameters (e.g. `d_model`) used to fine-tune a model match the pretrained model.
+Also make sure to set the `change_output` argument to `True` if the model was pretrained on a different task, which is True in the standard case of pretraining through imputation. .

 ### Regression
 ```bash